Plopsaland Ardennes

-Plopsaland Ardennes, formerly known as Plopsa Coo, is a themepark in Wallonia near the waterfalls of Coo in Stavelot, owned and operated by Plopsa.
+Plopsaland Ardennes, formerly known as Télécoo and Plopsa Coo, is a themepark in Wallonia near the waterfalls of Coo in Stavelot, owned and operated by Plopsa.
+It is a popular destination in Wallonia and known in Belgium.

 History

 Waterfalls

 The history of the park starts in the 15th century, when the first small waterfall of Coo was created.
 Two centuries later monks built a second larger waterfall to protect the village of Petit-Coo from flooding.
 From the 18th century, as mobility grew, more and more tourists came to see the waterfalls, therefor a self-service restaurant was opened in 1920.
 It wasn't until 1955 that a first attraction appeared at the site, when Professor Gaston Dugardin opened a chairlift - called Le Télésiege - that took visitors to the top of a 220-meter hill.
 In the decades that followed Dugardin opened a go-kart track, mini golf and a playground.

 Télécoo

 In 1976 Gaston handed over the operation to his son, Didier Dugardin.
 He turned the area into an amusement park and called it Télécoo, a combination of the first attraction Le Télésiege and the village where the park was located Petit-Coo.
 In the 1980s Télécoo expanded with a number of attractions, including a simulator, a classic car track, two bobsleigh tracks and in 1989 a roller coaster and a wildpark.